MUSTANG GIRLS/BOYS STAMPEDE U9 - U12 RULES

 Any matter not covered by the Rules of the event will be decided by the Tournament Director, Mustang Executive Director, or the designated on-site official.
 All referee decisions are considered final.
 Red cards and ejections will not be rescinded.

-Mustang will not review any video to support any protest, objection, complaint, or matter of judgement.
+Mustang will not review any video to support any protest, objection, complaint, or matter of judgment.

 Cheating will not be tolerated.
 Any team caught cheating, in any manner, will be immediately forfeited out of the Stampede tournament.